jross765/JGnuCashLibNTools/gnucash-api/README.md

 * Last not least: Provide user documentation.

 # Known Issues
-* As mentioned above: As of now, the lib only works well when your GnuCash files are generated on a german system (locale de_DE).
+* As mentioned above: As of now, the lib only works well when your GnuCash files are generated on a handful of system locales.

 * When generating invoices, you cannot/should not call the `post()`-method immediately after composing the object.
 The post-method will work, but the amount of the post-transaction will be wrong (thus, the transaction will be useless as it cannot be corrected manually in GnuCash; post-transactions are read-only).
 Instead, you should first write the results to the output file using the `GnucashWritableFile.writeFile()`-method, then re-load/re-parse the invoice generated before and then use the `post()`-method.
 Then, the amount will be correct.